mtraubs/local-first/readme.md

-This is some text in my readme.
+This is text in my readme.

+This is additional text.